Tiberius: Health and physical appearance

+Since the 20th century, much scholarship has been dedicated to Tiberius's psychological profile.
+Modern assessments tend to agree that he likely suffered from lifelong major depressive disorder.
+Additionally, while wine consumption was a regular part of Roman life, contemporary sources note he consumed more than was considered healthy by Roman standards; in the legions he earned the nickname "Biberius" (from bibere, "to drink").
+This has led modern writers to conclude he probably suffered from alcoholism.
+As the Julio-Claudian Emperor who saw the most frontlines combat, and the one who actually led troops into battle, modern writers have concluded Tiberus' erratic and paranoid behavior later in life, as well as his alcohol intake, may have been the result of post-traumatic stress disorder.
+Proponents of this theory believe the tales of Tiberius's lurid sexual exploits were contemporary exaggerations of sexual compulsivity as a means of coping with untreated trauma.
+Other modern diagnoses offered for Tiberius include obsessive compulsive personality disorder and Schizoid personality disorder; the latter diagnoses was offered by Gregorio Marañón in a book-length psychological assessment of the Emperor, which further argued he suffered from some kind of anxiety disorder.

 Legacy

 Historiography

 Had he died before AD 23, he might have been hailed as an exemplary ruler.
 Despite the overwhelmingly negative characterisation left by Roman historians, Tiberius left the imperial treasury with nearly 3 billion sesterces upon his death.
 Rather than embark on costly campaigns of conquest, he chose to strengthen the existing empire by building additional bases, using diplomacy as well as military threats, and generally refraining from getting drawn into petty squabbles between competing frontier tyrants.
 The result was a stronger, more consolidated empire, ensuring the imperial institutions introduced by his adoptive father would remain for centuries to come.

 Of the authors whose texts have survived, only four describe the reign of Tiberius in considerable detail: Tacitus, Suetonius, Cassius Dio and Marcus Velleius Paterculus.
 Fragmentary evidence also remains from Pliny the Elder, Strabo and Seneca the Elder.
+Philo of Alexandria speaks briefly of Tiberius's reign in Embassy to Gaius.
 Tiberius himself wrote an autobiography which Suetonius describes as "brief and sketchy", but this book has been lost.